parth-khanolkar/Web3-CrowdFunding-website/README.md

 ---
 Installation

-To run the Venture website locally, follow these steps:
+To run the Venture Crowd Funding Platform locally, follow these steps:

    Clone the repository: